AI Legislative Guide |

 |

-Has specific legislation, final regulations or other formal regulatory guidance addressing the use of AI in your jurisdiction been implemented (vs reliance on existing legislation around IP, cyber, data privacy, etc.)? | Yes. |
+| Has specific legislation, final regulations or other formal regulatory guidance addressing the use of AI in your jurisdiction been implemented (vs reliance on existing legislation around IP, cyber, data privacy, etc.)? | Yes, although there is no umbrella legislation. |

-Please provide a short summary of the legislation/regulations/guidance and explain how legislators aim to strike the balance between innovation and regulation. | The Indian Government is aiming to strike a balance between innovation and regulation in the AI sector by undertaking measures such as: i.
-Principle-based policies: Principle-based policies have been developed to avoid over-regulation of AI and ensure that only principle-based requirements are laid down, such as:
+| Please provide a short summary of the legislation/regulations/guidance and explain how legislators aim to strike the balance between innovation and regulation. | The Indian Government is aiming to strike a balance between innovation and regulation in the AI sector by undertaking measures such as:

-Which agency regulates the use of AI in your jurisdiction? | MEITY is the technology regulator in India that regulates the usage of technology solutions and has held consultations for the development of consolidated legislation for the regulation of AI and other emerging technologies.
-In addition, sectoral regulators can regulate the usage of AI in their respective sectors.
+| Which agency regulates the use of AI in your jurisdiction? | MEITY is the technology regulator in India that regulates the usage of technology solutions and has held industry consultations for the development of consolidated legislation for the regulation of AI and other emerging technologies.
+In addition, sectoral regulators can regulate the use of AI in their respective sectors.
 As noted above, SEBI has introduced rules to enforce disclosure and transparency in the use of AI.
-Other regulators, such as, IRDAI are looking at ways in which AI can aid in regulation. |
+Other regulators, such as the RBI and IRDAI, are looking at ways in which AI can aid in regulation. |

 AI Legislative Guide